What is Cybermanufacturing?

 It is our hope that the students participating in this REU program gain significant knowledge and interest in research ethics, presentation skills, and graduate school while contributing to our ongoing faculty research.

-The application process will begin March 1 and must be completed by April 10, however application review process begins as soon as they are received, therefore early applications are strongly encouraged.
+The application process is now open and must be completed by February 15, 2021, however the application review process begins as soon as they are received, therefore early applications are strongly encouraged.
 To begin the application process, click here.

 - To increase enthusiasm, knowledge and research skills in advanced manufacturing among undergraduate students